tessercat/daoistic-book/book.md

 that privilege and punishment are dangerous.

 Why did they say
-that nobility is as personal as tragedy?
+that virtue is as personal as suffering?

-It's tragic to me
+It's painful to me
 when I take it personally.

 When I don't take it personally, why should I care?

-That's why it's noble to take it personally as a responsibility to the world.
+That's why my virtue takes it personally when I'm responsible for society,

-It's compassionate to take it personally as a commitment to the world.
+and my compassion takes it personally when I'm committed to society.

 # Chapter 14